oddbird/oddsite/content/2017/03/06/pattern-making.rst

 are part of the same pattern
 because they look similar —
-but that implicit relationship relys on naming conventions, code proximity, and human interpretation.
+but that implicit relationship relies on naming conventions, code proximity, and human interpretation.
-Sass has no way of understanding these relationships, or automating style-guides from them.
+Sass has no way of understanding these relationships, or automating style guides from them.

 To address those issues,
 we group all our common settings